Back to all posts

 So how do you know if the button itself is the problem?
 If you’ve let the unit cool down, confirmed there are no jams, and checked your circuit breaker, but the button still feels mushy or won’t click into place, it might be faulty.
 A broken reset button often points to a more significant internal failure.
 Unfortunately, this component isn’t typically replaceable on its own.
 If the button is broken, it usually means the entire garbage disposal has reached the end of its life.
 When you’ve tried all the DIY fixes and are still stuck with a silent disposal, it’s a clear sign to contact a professional for help.

-How to Troubleshoot a Silent Garbage Disposal
+Troubleshooting a Completely Silent Garbage Disposal

 Flipping the switch for your garbage disposal and hearing nothing but silence can be unsettling.
 Unlike a humming sound, which usually signals a jam, complete silence often points to a power issue or an internal mechanism that has shut off for safety.
 Before you assume the worst, there are a few simple troubleshooting steps you can take to diagnose and potentially fix the problem yourself.
 These checks are straightforward and can often save you the time and expense of a service call.